prof-rossetti/intro-to-python/exercises/rock-paper-scissors/README.md

 The application should compare the user's selection against the list of valid options (i.e. "rock", "paper", "scissors") to determine whether the user has selected a valid option.

+It should be able to handle various capitalizations of the valid options (e.g. "ROCK", "Rock", or "rock").

-If the selection is invalid, the program should fail gracefully by displaying a friendly message to the user, and preventing further program execution.
+However if the selection is invalid, the program should fail gracefully by displaying a friendly message to the user, and preventing further program execution.
 The program should not try to further process an invalid input, as it may lead to runtime errors.

 > HINT: use the `exit()` or `quit()` keywords to stop the program.